Hiaa1/rah/README.md

 [简体中文](README.zh-CN.md)

+Do you need to develop your code on stupid cluster sever?
+Do you want to share your coding plan with others?
+Do you want to develop on different servers but don't want to configure coding agent for every server and have risk of leaking your account?
+THIS is what you want - Rah!

 Rah lets Claude Code / Codex develop as if it were on a remote machine, while the agent account stays logged in on one machine you choose.